-Second, the C1 statistic suggests a class of correlation products, $z_i^n z_j^m$.
+Of particular importance is a second, independent correlation that may be present in the network data.
+The C1 statistic suggests a class of correlation products, $z_i^n z_j^m$ .
 A straightforward algebraic analysis shows that, for integer (m,n), only the case $z_i^2 z_j^2$ is independent of C1.
 We refer to this correlation statistic as C2.
-It is a particularly interesting statistic because it has exactly the same structural form as C1, but represents a unique, orthogonal correlation channel.
-The identification of C2 comes solely from analytical considerations, and it is not measured by the formal replication.
-As with C1, the average value of C2 is zero under the null hypothesis, and a positive value indicates the presence of correlations.
-A calculation of C2 yields an effect size of that is statistically indistinguishable from the C1 effect size, but less significant because of larger variance.
-Control analyses using re-sampling on the entire database show that C2 conforms to null expectation in off-event data, and also confirm empirically that C1 and C2 are uncorrelated.^{} (Bancel, personal communication)
+It is a particularly interesting measure because it has exactly the same structural form as C1, but represents a unique, orthogonal correlation channel that is not addressed in the formal experiment.
+C1 can be regarded as a correlation of means, whereas C2 represents a correlation of variances.

+As with C1, a positive deviation of C2 relative to expectation would indicate internode correlations.
+Analysis thus far is suggestive of a positive value, whereas control analyses using resampling on the entire database show that C2 conforms to null expectation in off-event data, and confirm empirically that C1 and C2 are uncorrelated.
+However, because the data base is complex, with events of several different types and durations, and variations in the makeup of the network over time, more work must be done to achieve confidence in the preliminary results.